tengelmeier/mtp-tools/README.md

 This gives the following matrix:

 - my code is under the BSD license
-- the MTP constants in mtp_description.jason are based on wpdmtp is under the BSD license
+- the MTP constants in mtp_description.json are based on wpdmtp is under the BSD license
 - the vendor specific ptp\_*.json descriptions are based libgphoto ptp.h and under the LGPL license
 - any code using wireshark APIs is under the GPL license.
 See https://ask.wireshark.org/questions/12371/wireshark-plugin-and-gpl-license